 Elms are deciduous trees with leaves arranged alternately on the shoots.
-Flowers (figure 2) are relatively inconspicuous, opening in late winter before the leaves for most species and these are followed in late spring by vibrant pale green winged fruits which can be visible from some distance (figure 2) before the leaves emerge and hide them.
+Flowers (figure 2) are relatively inconspicuous, opening in late winter before the leaves for most species and these are followed in late spring by vibrant pale green winged fruits which can be visible from some distance before the leaves emerge and hide them.
 Although prolific seed producers, most of the seed produced by field elms is not considered viable although seed from wych elm is capable of germination and propagation is mainly vegetative via suckers.
 Overall leaf shape varies from ovate (egg-shaped - widest below the mid-point) through almost orbicular, to obovate (widest above the mid-point) with a bi-serrate margin.
 Leaf bases are often oblique (asymmetric), sometimes even hiding the leaf stalk (petiole) in wych elm (see fig. 2).
 Leaf texture varies from rough to smooth.
+Finally, the twigs of some species can develop corky 'wings' similar to those sometimes found on field maple (Acer campestre) and sweet gum (Liquidambar styraciflua).

-Figure 2: Wych elm flowers in early spring (top left), circular winged fruits in late spring (top and bottom right), and oblique leaf base typical of elms (bottom left - Rob Routledge, Sault College, Bugwood.org)
+Figure 2: Wych elm flowers in early spring (top left), circular winged Wych elm fruits in late spring (top right), oblique leaf base typical of elms (bottom left - Rob Routledge, Sault College, Bugwood.org), and 'winged' branchlets of English elm (bottom right, Robert Vidéki, Doronicum Kft, Bugwood.org)

-For more guidance on the identification of the taxonomy and identification of British Elms see Identifying British Elms Ulmus (Eversham, 2021).
+For more guidance on the identification of the taxonomy and identification of British elms see Identifying British Elms Ulmus (Eversham, 2021).